 - Children, adolescents, and young adults suffer the most from non-fatal cycling injuries.
 The CDC reports that this age group makes up 60 percent of bike-related emergency room visits.

-If you have been injured in a bicycle accident, it is important to consult with a personal injury attorney right away.
+If you have been injured in a bicycle accident, it is important to consult with an injury attorney right away.
 At Gladstein Law Firm, our highly skilled legal team will thoroughly investigate the details of your accident to determine the best way to move forward.
 Attorney Seth Gladstein has over a decade of experience as an insurance company lawyer – this valuable insight provides him with a holistic perspective when representing accident victims in court.
 Contact us today for a free consultation.